hegelai/prompttools/examples/notebooks/README.md

 ### Vector Databases

+- [Retrieval Augmented Generation](vectordb_experiments/RetrievalAugmentedGeneration.ipynb) combines a vector database experiment with LLM to evaluate the whole RAG process.
 - [ChromaDB Experiment](vectordb_experiments/ChromaDBExperiment.ipynb) demonstrates how to experiment with different embedding functions and query parameters of `Chroma`.
 The example evaluates the results by computing the ranking correlation against an expected output.